utdata/rwdir/docs/09-tidy-data.md

 ## Tidyr package

 When our data is tidy, we can use the [tidyr](https://tidyr.tidyverse.org/) package to reshape the layout of our data to suit our needs.
+It gets loaded with `library(tidyverse)`.

 In the figure below, the table on the left is "wide".
 There are are multiple year columns describing the same variable.
 It might be useful if we want to calculate the difference of the values for two different years.
 It's less useful if we want plot on a graphic because we don't have columns to map as X and Y values.